Way down south on the African continent sits Cape Town.

 My list of top 20 places to visit in sub-saharan Africa (in no particular order) – reviewed October 2011

 The remaining challenge is to document each place with photos and commentary.
-I have 10,000s of photos from all my travels and safaris; I just need bandwidth and time to post the best of them.
-The original purpose of the pages at the top of the blog was to write about these destinations and experiences.
-I have not achieved that and I’m a bit overwhelmed by the task because I would need to re-jig the blog and commit a load of time to it (but I will persist as it is a worthwhile project).
+I have 10,000s of photos from all my travels and safaris.
+My original purpose for the blog was to write about these destinations and experiences.
+I have not achieved that and I’m a bit overwhelmed by the task.

 Africa is a brilliantly beautiful continent and yet also tragically difficult place to live in.
 I hope I’ll get to share my experiences and thoughts but I also love to hear from others who have travelled the same roads and enjoyed the same locations.